-1. Section 503(a) - As is the case with the other types of transactions authorized by this Act, there are threetwo possible ways to obtain approval (see Section 102(3)) of a domestication by a domestic entity.
+1. Section 503(a) - As is the case with the other types of transactions authorized by this Act, there are three possible ways to obtain approval (see Section 102(3)) of a domestication by a domestic entity.
 The first is to determine if the organic rules (defined in Section 102(27)) of the domesticating entity contain specific approval provisions for a domestication.
 If they exist, then those provisions apply to approval of the plan of domestication.
 Section 503(a)(1)(A).
 If there are no domestication approval provisions, then the approval process for a merger in either the entity's organic law (defined in Section 102(26)) or organic rules will apply.
 Section 503(a)(1)(B).
-If there are no specific domestication approval provisions in the entity's organic rules and no merger approval provisions in the entity's organic rules, then-unanimous consent of all the entity's interest holders is required.
+If there are no specific domestication approval provisions in the entity's organic rules, then unanimous consent of all the entity's interest holders is required.
 Section 503(a)(1)(C).